sbabic/swupdate/doc/source/swupdate.rst

 - iterates through all images and call the corresponding handler for installing on target.
 - runs post-install scripts
-- update u-boot environment, if changes are specified in sw-description.
+- update bootloader environment, if changes are specified in sw-description.
 - reports the status to the operator (stdout)